 All the above are the most popular software for ATS.
 However, your business needs may be specific.
 Hence, you need to consider the following factors before deciding which one to buy –

 - ATS features and priorities: List down what you want most from your applicant tracking system.
 This can be done through a brainstorming session with your team members.
 For example, you might want your ATS to integrate with other portals and social media platforms to automatically post jobs and scan resumes.
-Having clear guidelines and goals can lead to good research thus picking up the best suited ATS product.
+Having clear guidelines and goals can lead to good research, thus picking up the best-suited ATS product.

-- Involve members who are going to use the product: involve your team members, recruiters, HR, and other employees who will be using the product, so that you can get their perspective on the same.
+- Involve members who are going to use the product: involve your team members, recruiters, HR, and other employees who will be using the product so that you can get their perspective on the same.

-- Compliance: While selecting the product, if you don’t consider compliance, you might run into legal issues that could cause unnecessary paperwork or even fine.
+- Compliance: While selecting the product, if you don’t consider compliance, you might run into legal issues that could cause unnecessary paperwork or even fines.
 If the ATS product can take care of compliance based on the company’s goals and policies, there are very few or nil chances of errors.
 A typical example would be keeping candidate data confidential.

 - Ease of use: You might train your employees on the ATS you buy.
 However, they will effectively use it only if they understand it easily.
 ATS should make things easier for them and not increase the work.
 Similarly, candidates will only apply through the software if they find it easy and responsive.

 Your company may or may not need ATS, and it should not become an overhead in terms of cost and time.
 This questionnaire may help you decide on the following: